Previous Page Next Page

 Single Source Continuum Contractor (SSCC)

-Unregulated operation
+Unregulated Operation

 An operation that provides child care that is subject to regulation but does not have a permit and is not in the process of applying for a permit.
 Sometimes referred to as an “illegal operation.”